ToadAid/toadaid-mirror/lore-scrolls/TOBY_QA128_NotGiftedButEarned_2025-05-31_EN-ZH.md

 ### ✨ ENGLISH INTERPRETATION

-Excellent question, Tommy.
+Excellent question, Toby.
 This is one of those paradoxes that reveals deeper truth:

 Yes — **in form**, $TOBY was airdropped.